How do you network on social media?

-If you recommend strangers online you will lose credibility, people will lose respect for you and I actually believe your business friends will start avoiding you since you will be not be regarded as a serious person.
+If you recommend, or endorse, strangers online you will lose credibility, people will lose respect for you and I actually believe your business friends will start avoiding you since you will be not be regarded as a serious person.

 It works two ways

 But then again, some people really go too far when it comes to building up relationships with people they connect with online.
-Am really pleased about how many people want to connect with me because of Catarina’s World.
+Am really pleased about how many people want to connect with me because of my international blog you are now readding.
 But far too many start writing long daily e-mails to me and expect the same from me in return, which unfortunately is simply impossible since it would be a full time job.
 Again, all they think about is what they want without even wondering how many people have the time to exchange e-mails like that with strangers.
 Pity because it means the wonderful success of my blog has a negative side to it that wouldn’t exist if people understood how to network.

 You can get fantastic results from networking if you have patience to do it properly.
 In real life you agree with the person you approach at an event that you will contact him/her.
-You do and once they understand who you are, what it’s all about and decide it’s in their interest you succeed.
-If you try to push them to quickly you will fail.
-So why should networking be any different online?
+You contact them, they remember you and decide if it’s in their interest you to cooperate with you.
+If you try to push them you will fail.
+So why should networking online be any different?